Policy and Procedures Working Group (PPWG)

 Current PPWG Projects

-- Developing a Glossary of Key Egmont Group Terminology to enhance international cooperation.
+- Developed a Glossary of Key Egmont Group Terminology to enhance international cooperation.

 - Created the framework for the development by the Egmont Committee of the 2018-2021 Egmont Group Strategic Plan;